pedrocomitto/poc-spring-open-session-in-view/README.md

 And now the main trick of this approach: Even if we add a @Transactional on our truly transactional points, we still have our connection on hold until the end of the request scope.

-It happens becase as I said before, at the beginning of the request, our hibernate session is opened and it closes only when the request finishes.
+It happens because as I said before, at the beginning of the request, our hibernate session is opened and it closes only when the request finishes.

 In this simple example, we can check that.